 That means many of us will be turning to technology to celebrate virtually.
 You may not be able to smell the food, but you’ll be able to speak with everyone as if you were at the table together.

-Setting up a virtual Thanksgiving dinner doesn’t have to be daunting.
+Setting up a virtual holiday dinner doesn’t have to be daunting.
 In this guide, we’ll walk you through the steps you need to create a memorable gathering you and your family can enjoy together online.

 1. Choose your host